siyelo/dna/_docs/hand-signals.md

 The details will vary, but here’s a typical scenario for an important decision that will affect many people:

-1. Someone (the decision “driver”) brings up a concrete proposal (usually coming out of an open-space session)
+1. Someone (the decision "driver") brings up a concrete proposal (usually coming out of an open-space session)
 2. A first voting round is made using the decision signals.
 3. If all thumbs are up, the decision is made!
 Some may stand aside,